wu-lee/rushkoff-archive/docs/_articles/open-source-reality.md

 **DR:
 **Corporations aren't really _alive_.
 What corporations are is really very much like a computer program.
 They are a set of instructions for making money and that’s all they are.

-I’m only play

-ing both sides of the fence

-if

-you think there’s a fence and you think that’s real.
-What I've been saying

-from the beginning, from
+I’m only playing both sides of the fence _if_ you think there’s a fence and you think that’s real.
+What I've been saying from the beginning, from _Cyberia_ to the counterculture and with _Coercion_ to the corporate culture, is that _there is no fence_.
+If that’s true, the counterculture loses by definition.

-Cyberia

-to the counterculture and with

-Coercion

-to the corporate culture, is that

-there is no

-fence

-.
-If that’s true, the coun

-terculture loses by definition.
 If we’re in the counterculture, are we against culture?
-I'm

-not

-counter

-culture.
-Are you

-counter

-culture?
-I'm

-pro

-culture!
-Let them be counterculture,

-I'm all for it

-.
-Those people

-don’t want to stop culture.
-Those people, at

-worst, are just miserable in jobs where they feel powerless to do

-anything, so if I go into a corporation and talk to those people about how they can have a better time with life and

-how they can make media that actually means something.
-I try to remind t

-hem of what it was like when they were
+I'm not _counter_ culture.
+Are you _counter_ culture?
+I'm _pro_ culture!
+Let them be counterculture, _I'm all for it_.
+Those people don’t want to stop culture.
+Those people, at worst, are just miserable in jobs where they feel powerless to do anything, so if I go into a corporation and talk to those people about how they can have a better time with life and how they can make media that actually means something.
+I try to remind them of what it was like when they were 19-years old and decided to get into the communications industry.

-19

-\-

-years old and decided to get into the communications industry.

 And remind them that it was not about selling pantyhose to women, but about